Slipped Capital Femoral Epiphysis

 What is slipped capital femoral epiphysis?

 Mild.
-Approximately one-third of the femoral head slips off of the thigh bone (See A.)
+Approximately one-third or less of the femoral head slips off of the thigh bone (See

 Severe.
 More than one-half of the femoral head slips off of the thigh bone (See C.)

 What causes slipped capital femoral epiphysis?

 The cause of SCFE is unknown.
 Risk factors that increase the likelihood of SCFE include